6 Surprising Ways You Can Raise Awareness About Environmental Issues

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

-There’s no way around it.
-We can only protect our planet through action.
-This effort can’t happen without educating the masses and raising awareness about environmental issues — and that includes everyone from parents to neighbors to strangers.
-How do we effectively and efficiently get the word out surrounding the environment?
-Here are six ways to raise awareness about environmental issues.
+There’s no way around it —humans can only protect the planet through action.
+This effort can’t happen without educating the greater public and raising awareness about environmental issues — and that includes everyone, from parents to neighbors to strangers.
+How do people effectively and efficiently get the word out about the environment?
+Here are 10 ways to raise awareness about environmental issues.

 1. Attend a Rally or March

 A strike can be an effective way to draw attention.
 Consider movements like 2017’s People’s Climate March in Washington, D.C.
-The same thing happened in 2019 when millions of people worldwide gathered in their respective countries before the United Nations’ Climate Action Summit.
+The same thing happened in 2019 when millions of people worldwide gathered in their respective countries before the United Nations Climate Action Summit, and again in 2022 when Fridays for Future carried out global strikes in protest of global heating.
 These events received significant news coverage.

 If you can’t find a rally or march to attend, you should talk to like-minded individuals to organize your own.
-There are climate change activists everywhere, so you won’t have to do much work to find people who want to help.
+There are climate change activists everywhere, so you won’t have to look very hard to find people who want to help.
 Be sure to promote your event early and often so that you can achieve a high turnout.

 2. Use Social Media

-We all know that social media has power.
-These platforms can work as tools to help you educate more people.
-It might not seem like much to like, comment and share posts, but you’d be surprised at how much influence those steps have.
+We all know social media has power.
+Online platforms can work as tools to help you educate more people.
+It might not seem like much to share, like, and comment on posts, but you’d be surprised at how much influence those actions have.
 You only need to see one tweet to change your perspective.

 Try using your online presence to the planet’s advantage.
 An easily-digestible post with accurate information can do wonders.
 If you don’t have time to create that content, you should look for social media accounts that promote sustainable living and discuss environmental topics.
 From there, you can follow these accounts and share their content.

-Be careful in what you share on social media as well, as some have promoted sustainability while also taking tourist trips that are anything but sustainable and end up sending mixed messages to their followers.
-Spreading public awareness can also sometimes backfire, as in the case of slow lorises having an increasing demand for them as pets, which as put this creature in danger of extinction.
+Be careful what you share on social media, however.
+Some people have promoted sustainability while also taking tourist trips that are anything but sustainable and end up sending mixed messages to their followers.
+Spreading public awareness can also sometimes backfire, as in the case of slow lorises having an increasing demand for them as pets, which has put this animal in danger of extinction.

 3. Contact Elected Officials